rj-wilson1/TFT-With-A-Controller/README.md

 ![Image](https://github.com/users/rj-wilson1/projects/2/assets/158510572/0462b365-ee8a-4b7e-8bd6-75cb599b48d7)

 Step 5:  Start a game!
--Start a game of TFT and while loading in or before the game starts, double click the .exe file to get the script running and working
+- Start a game of TFT and while loading in or before the game starts, double click the .exe file to get the script running and working
--remember to end the script you can press Ctrl+Alt+Q
+- Remember to end the script you can press Ctrl+Alt+Q